leeHD2016/ProcessCCTVimages/README.md

 # ProcessCCTVimages
-bash script to process camera snapshots
+bash script to process camera snapshots into a timelaps with watermarked date and time.